 The property has two entrances, one above on the upper floor of the house and another below leading down from the bottom of the gardens.
+There is also a third door into the property which is useful for storing bicycles and a motorbike.
 Coming in off the top street, we are met by an entrance hall which has a purpose-built walk-in cupboard for storage.
 Off to the left of the entrance hall is the main, double bedroom with great, purpose-built wardrobes and stunning views over the gardens and of the Alhambra.
 Opposite the bedroom is a lovely bathroom with a shower with views of the Albayzin.
 From this level there is access to a covered terrace with Alhambra views, which is currently being used as the laundry space.
 Stairs leading up from this terrace take us to an enormous sunny roof terrace with spectacular views of the Alhambra, Sierra Nevada and the Albayzin.

 Downstairs to the right is a spacious kitchen with ample cupboards, a seating area for meals and Alhambra-style archways through to the winter terrace that provide the kitchen with lots of natural light and views of the Alhambra from almost all angles in the kitchen.
 The open plan kitchen and living room creates a feeling of space.
 The living room, with stonework, is cool and fresh in summer and has an electric fireplace for winter months.
 From here, a door to the left leads to the study/double bedroom which has a pull-down double bed and an en suite bathroom with shower, again with lovely views.
 Back to the living room, another door leads out to the winter terrace, which is covered and closed.
 With large windows on two sides, it enjoys lovely natural light and fantastic, dramatic views of the Alhambra, Sierra Nevada and the Albayzin, giving the feeling of being in some old medieval village in Tuscany.
 This winter terrace is the perfect place to enjoy a summer meal away from the heat or a sheltered winter dinner with views.
 The winter terrace gives access on the left to another smaller terrace with stairs down to the gardens as well as access on the right to the breathtaking mirador.